AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 #### Available certificates {#available-certificates}

-These certificates serve as private or public keys and play a crucial role in validation purposes.
+These certificates serve as Private/Public Keys and are used for validation purposes.
 All channels associated with the same media company can use these certificates.

 You can make the following changes to available certificates: